Grilled Peach & Blueberry Cobbler

 Peaches are one of my favorite fruits.
 There is nothing like biting into a juicy, sweet peach and having the juice run down your arm.
 When choosing a peach, be sure it has a little give to it, unless you like your peaches firm.
 As with most fruits, smell the peach – if it smells sweet, it should be perfect.
 Walmart has a great selection of fruit, including these peaches and blueberries.

 We chose to cook the cobbler in the Lodge Logic Cast Iron Skillet.
-There is really nothing that beats cooking in cast iron, and while many are expensive, there is a 12 inch skillet available for less than $20 at Walmart, along with many other sizes of Lodge Logic pans.
+There is really nothing that beats cooking in cast iron, and while many are expensive, there is a 12 inch skillet for less than $30 on Amazon!

 After the skillet is heated on the grill, melt the butter, then pour in the dough mixture; Bisquick, sugar and milk.
 Then top with the blueberries and peaches.
 Any type of fruit is fine though, pick your favorite.

 Then a good coating of sugar and cinnamon mixture gets sprinkled over the fruit.